MicrosoftDocs/azure-devops-docs/docs/manual-test/overview.md

 ---
-title: Manual and exploratory testing of your applications - Visual Studio Team Services
+title: Exploratory and manual testing of your applications - Visual Studio Team Services
 description: Drive quality and collaboration throughout the development process with manual and exploratory testing capabilities ms.prod: vs-devops-alm ms.technology: vs-devops-test-manual